jckarter/clay/doc/language-reference.md

 #### <a name="exceptionhandlingstatements"></a>Exception handling statements

 Clay optionally supports exception handling.
-The `ExceptionsEnabled?` function from the `__primitives__` module will return true when exceptions are enabled for the current compilation unit.
-Regardless of whether exception handling is enabled for runtime, the compile-time evaluator does not currently support exception handling; the compile-time evaluator always behaves as if exceptions are disabled.
+The `ExceptionsEnabled?` global alias from the `__primitives__` module will evaluate to true when exceptions are enabled for the current compilation unit.
+Regardless of whether exception handling is enabled at runtime, the compile-time evaluator does not currently support exception handling; the compile-time evaluator always behaves as if exceptions are disabled.

 ##### <a name="throwstatements"></a>Throw statements